web333wiki/web3-wiki/cards/Gas price.md

 Several factors contribute to the fluctuation of gas prices on the [[Ethereum]] network:

 - **Network Congestion**: This is the primary driver.
-When many users are trying to get their transactions processed simultaneously (e.g., during popular [[NFT]] mints or [[Decentralized Finance (DeFi)]] events), the demand for block space increases, leading to higher base fees and users offering higher priority fees to get their transactions included.
+When many users are trying to get their transactions processed simultaneously (e.g., during popular [[NFT]] mints or [[Decentralized finance]] events), the demand for block space increases, leading to higher base fees and users offering higher priority fees to get their transactions included.
 - **Transaction Complexity**: More complex transactions, such as interacting with sophisticated smart contracts, require more computational work and thus consume more gas.
 While this doesn't directly change the gas _price_ (Gwei per gas), it increases the overall transaction fee (Total Gas Used \* Gas Price).
 - **Block Size Target**: EIP-1559 aims for an average block size.
 If blocks are consistently fuller than the target, the base fee automatically increases.
 If they are less full, the base fee decreases.
 - **Market Demand for [[Ethereum]]**: The underlying value of [[Ethereum]] can indirectly influence perceived gas costs, as fees are paid in [[Ethereum]].